* * *

 you can find for free during the summer).
 NEVER BEEN TO A SUMMER CONCERT?
 It's simple . . . pack a picnic dinner or buy a meal at the concert venue, bring a blanket or beach chair (or call the venue to ask about their seating policy), and sit out under the stars and listen to some great music!

-nights, and stay tuned for more information about some of the additional summer sections on the site - including the essay page.
+(70s Top 40/Variety).
+Read more about them on the "Featured Artists" page.
 This summer's theme is "Fine Feathered Friends," and

 • Featured Artists - Featured Artists are musicians or concert series drawn from the summer concert performances.
 Two artists usually are named each month, one for the first half of the month and one for the

 second half, and one series is also included.
-Please welcome the second July Featured Artist, jazz vocalist Amanda Castro.
-Read about her on the "Featured Artists" page!
+Please welcome the final Featured Artists of the summer for September 16 - 30, the members of the band Cold Duck (70s Top 40/Variety).
+Read more about the band on the "Featured Artists" page!
+A warm thanks to all

 • Guests - Each year special guests/artists have been invited to display works which either express or interpret the summer theme.
 Guests in the past have included painters, photographers, poets, sculptors